ceharvs/transplant2mongo/README.md

 Basic instructions for importing the UNOS Star data files into MongoDB.
 These instructions have been verified and tested on macOS and CentOS 7.

+The GitHub repository comes with sample data to test the install with.
+We suggest running the code with the sample data first to verify the install completed properly and your environment is set up properly.

 ### Install Required Software
 Install Python3 with the required libraries above.
 We suggest the Anaconda Python distribution: https://www.anaconda.com/download/